claireshort4/athenasite/src/content/contact.md

 Questions?
 Please contact <!-- fhetydagzzzgjds --> claire@<!-- sdfjsdhfkjypcs -->researchathena<!-- asjoxp -->.org

-We are happy to receive emails from possible collaborators, mentees, mentors, and funders; or questions about our research.
+We are currently looking for research collaborators and funders.
+If you have any interest in collaborating or have questions, please email Claire.

-## Program Founder
+## Claire Short - Program Founder
-### Claire Short

 [LinkedIn](https://www.linkedin.com/in/claireshort4)